Crop damage from freezing temperatures could surpass last winter's record loss of $45 million, Ventura County agricultural officials said Monday.

 Green Thumb Nursery in Newhall reported thousands of dollars in damage to its stock because of the lingering cold weather.

 First, high winds tore away the protective cloth covering over the nursery.
-Then snow fell in Newhall.
+Then snow fell in Newhall two weeks ago.
 Before the covering could be repaired, freezing temperatures hit.

 "It's been a tough couple of weeks," said John Mahler, nursery manager.